JoshuaJFogg/slate/source/includes/_native-billing.md

 ```

-this endpoint should be called when an existing account has made a purchase via Roku.
+This endpoint should be called when an existing account has made a purchase via Roku.
 Calling this endpoint will add the Roku subscription to their eSuite account.

 ### HTTP Request